Spying in High Heels is a contemporary romance by Gemma Halliday.

 So based on all of this my best guess is that this book was written around 2003.
 I wondered just how right I was and I did a little digging and finally found an interview where she said “SPYING IN HIGH HEELS was my first sale to a NY publisher, in 2005.”
 So I was pretty close!

 I think that the main character is shallow and extremely judgmental.
 While some people have found her obsession with fashion annoying, I don’t.
 I get it … some people are into things like that.
 I personally am not, but I’m not going to condemn someone who is.
 What I do find bothersome about this character is how judgmental she is.
 Everyone who is remotely pretty is dumb.
-She wouldn’t even shake one girls hand because she’s a porn star and yet her best friend is a super whore who sleeps with anything and everything.
+She wouldn’t even shake one girl’s hand because she’s an adult film star and yet her best friend is super promiscuous who sleeps with anything and everything.